tlwilliams895/lchs/src/chapters/strings/strings-as-collections.rst

       73

-Note that in the example above, the spaces in the string also count as characters.
+   Note that any spaces in a string also count as characters.

 The Empty String
 ^^^^^^^^^^^^^^^^